What we do

 Associates are a valued part of the National Farmers Union family as well.
 Associates are non-farmers who understand that food issues are everyone’s concern and who want to help family farmers build a sustainable and nutritious food system in Canada.

 The National Farmers Union is comprised of eight regions across the country.
 Ontario is know as Region 3 in the national context.
-The NFU – O has 8 elected council positions including a Coordinator/national board member, a Women’s Advisor, a Youth Advisor, 2 national board members, and 3 councilors at large.
-Ontario also has 1 paid staff – a Regional Office Administrator.
+The NFU – O has 8 elected council positions including a Coordinator/national board member, a Women’s Advisor, a Youth Advisor, 2 members who also sit on the national board, and 3 councilors at large.
+Ontario also has 1 paid staff – a General Manager.

 The NFU was formed in 1969 through the merger of the Saskatchewan Farmers Union, the Ontario Farmers Union, the Farmers Union of B.C. and the Manitoba Farmers Union.
 Prior to 1969, these provincial unions worked autonomously in their respective provinces.